 A sure-fire way to keep your wholesale partners happy is if you make them feel special.
 This is all about surprising and delighting your wholesale customers with something unique to them and their needs.
 It shows that you care about their business and the relationship that you have.

 There’s a number of ways you can make a customer feel special.
 I have created a few tactics below that you can apply in your business right now, try them on your next order.

 A Surprise Coupon

 A surprise coupon is exactly what it sounds like.
-It’s a coupon that they aren’t expecting that is completely personalised to them.
-The key is that it’s personalised and it’s not an offer that you’re giving to everybody.
+It’s a coupon that they aren’t expecting that is completely personalized to them.
+The key is that it’s personalized and it’s not an offer that you’re giving to everybody.

 What kind of discount should you get?
 This depends entirely up to you.
 The things that work well are a percentage off, a discount off a new product range, buy one get one offers, a discount or some other incentive if they hit a certain order threshold for the month, and any other offer that you could generate with a coupon.

 Unexpected Free Shipping